 My goal in teaching and tutoring students is to activate the language through a variety of methods, traditional as well as audio-visual, multicultural, and interdisciplinary.
 Learning French should be FUN, whether students are at Point Zero or just need refining.

 Learning a foreign language opens doors, broadens a person's interest in new fields, and serves as a vehicle to explore new cultures and make new friends.
 We also understand more about ourselves through the contrasts we find between our native speech and the "new" language (also, personally, through my experience in editing and tutoring of English as a Second Language).
+During the last year, I have worked with middle school students in broadening and deepening their skills in Language Arts; descriptions of my methodology in these last two subjects may be found elsewhere on this site.

-Further, language is theater: we progress from basic expressions to acting out new roles, and finally, to confirming our own character as we master our new discipline.
+Finally, language is theater: we progress from basic expressions to acting out new roles, and finally, to confirming our own character as we master our new discipline.

 BTW, I am NOT bound to tutoring only in downtown Chicago; let's connect!